tannerdolby/pydetails/README.md

 # pydetails
 Fetch a URL and return the pages document metadata in a dictionary along with methods to render HTML previews of social share cards.
 The `doc` field on new instances of `PyDetails` represents the metadata table consisting of `<meta>` tags and document metadata from the `<head>` of a webpage.

-Two main functionalites on instances of `PyDetails`:
-1. `get_details` - populate the metadata table.
-2. `render_card` - render social share card HTML for quick page previews.

-_Note: logic still a work in progress, utility works best on URLs with "well-formatted" document metadata in the `<head>`_
+_Note: still a work in progress, utility works best on URLs with "well-formatted" document metadata in the `<head>`_

 ## Usage